How To Grow Onions and Shallots

 Harvest onions and shallots from late June or early July, a week or two after the leaves begin to turn yellow.
 Choose a dry day to loosen them from the ground with a fork.
 After lifting the bulbs, leave them on the soil surface for a couple of days or until they’ve fully dried in the sun.
 Once dry, remove the top foliage and store them in a cool, well ventilated, dry place where they will keep for several months.

 If you haven’t tried growing onions or shallots before, we hope you’ll give it a go now you know how straightforward it is.
-For more on these tasty alliums, and to find out how to grow garlic too, head over to our onions, garlic and shallots hub page.
+For more information on these tasty vegetables and how to grow other types of alliums, head over to our hub page.
 And if you manage to produce a prize-winning specimen for your village show, be sure to take a photo and tag us in!

 Written by: Sue Sanderson